koenrane/KR-new-site/content/import/a-shot-at-the-diamond-alignment-problem.md

 We want to ensure that the policy gradient updates from the diamond coalesce into decision-making around a natural "diamond" abstraction which it learned in SSL and which it uses to model the world.
 The diamond abstraction should exist insofar as we buy the [natural abstractions hypothesis](https://www.lesswrong.com/posts/Fut8dtFsBYRz8atFF/the-natural-abstraction-hypothesis-implications-and-evidence).
 Furthermore, the abstraction seems more likely to exist given the fact that the IL data involves humans whom we _know_ to be basing their decisions on their diamond-abstraction, and given the focus on diamonds in SSL pretraining.

+> [!info] Definition
-(Sometimes, I'll refer to the agent's "world model"; this basically means "the predictive machinery and concepts it learns via SSL.)
+> Sometimes, I'll refer to the agent's "world model", which means "the predictive machinery and concepts it learns via SSL."

 ### Growing the proto-diamond [shard](/shard-theory)

-We want the AI to, in situations where it knows it can reach a diamond, consider and execute plans which involve reaching the diamond.
+In situations where the AI knows it can reach a diamond, we want the AI to consider and execute plans which involve reaching the diamond.
 But why would the AI start being motivated _by_ diamonds?
-Consider the batch update structure of the PG setup.
+Consider the batch update structure of the policy gradient setup.
 The agent does a bunch of stuff while being able to directly observe the nearby diamond:

 1. Some of this stuff involves e.g. approaching the diamond (by IL’s influence) and getting reward when approaching the diamond.
 (This is [reward shaping](https://link.springer.com/referenceworkentry/10.1007/978-0-387-30164-8_731).)
 2. Some of this stuff involves not approaching the diamond (and perhaps getting negative reward).